jamesbarnett91/js-raytracer/README.md

 Various effects are supported, including recursive optical reflections and refractions, and [Phong shading](https://en.wikipedia.org/wiki/Phong_reflection_model).
 Basic multi-threading is implemented using the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/).

+## Benchmarking
+The raytracer can also be used as a basic CPU performance benchmarking tool.

+This will test the JavaScript execution performance of your CPU and web browser, and provide a raytracing throughput score in pixels per millisecond.

+I've run the benchmark on various different devices I have access to, which provide some reference scores for comparison.
+View them on the [benchmarking page](https://jamesbarnett.io/raytracer#benchmark) and try your own device to see how it compares.

+The JavaScript execution engine your browser used will influence the results.
+The reference benchmark scores were all run in V8 (Chromium), as unfortunately SpiderMonkey (Firefox) seems to be considerably slower, at least at this specific task.

 ## Building locally
 You will need NodeJS >= 10.